Topsoil Excavation Calculator — Estimate Soil Removal Volume & Truckloads

 What Is Topsoil Excavation?

-• Drainage trenches
+• Digging drainage trenches

-• Leveling sloped or uneven ground
+• Leveling uneven or sloped ground

-• Removing poor or contaminated soil
+• Getting rid of damaged or contaminated soil

 Why Excavated Soil Expands After Removal

-Estimating Truckloads for Excavated Topsoil
+Estimating Truckloads for Excavated Soil Removal

 Common Topsoil Excavation Mistakes to Avoid

-• Excavating deeper than the design requires
+• They dig deeper than the job actually needs

 When to Use Other Calculators